Insights Accounting

 Free-zone employers use zone-specific salary-card schemes that run parallel to federal WPS.

-SAIF Zone (Sharjah Airport International Free Zone) employees are typically paid through Sharjah Islamic Bank, Emirates NBD or Mashreq using a zone-issued salary card.
+SAIF Zone (Sharjah Airport International Free Zone) employees are paid through the zone’s partner banks using a zone-issued salary card; confirm the current partner list with the zone rather than assuming, because it changes.
 The SIF format and submission portal sit inside the SAIF Zone authority’s HR system rather than federal MoHRE.
 Compliance rules mirror WPS (on time, full amount) but the technical processing differs.

 Hamriyah Free Zone operates a similar zone-specific scheme.
 Sharjah Publishing City and Shams have their own employment-services portals integrated with their licensing systems.